Paul Ehrlich: Life and career

-After completing his clinical education and habilitation at the prominent Charité medical school and teaching hospital in Berlin in 1886, Ehrlich traveled to Egypt and other countries in 1888 and 1889, in part to cure a case of tuberculosis which he had contracted in the laboratory.
+After completing his clinical education and habilitation at the prominent Charité medical school and teaching hospital in Berlin in 1886, Ehrlich travelled to Egypt and other countries in 1888 and 1889, in part to cure a case of tuberculosis which he had contracted in the laboratory.
 Upon his return he established a private medical practice and small laboratory in Berlin-Steglitz.
-In 1891, Robert Koch invited Ehrlich to join the staff at his Berlin Institute of Infectious Diseases, where in 1896 a new branch, the Institute for Serum Research and Testing (Institut für Serumforschung und Serumprüfung), was established for Ehrlich's specialization.
+In 1891, Robert Koch invited Ehrlich to join the staff at his Berlin Institute of Infectious Diseases, where in 1896 a new branch, the Institute for Serum Research and Testing (Institut für Serumforschung und Serumprüfung), was established for Ehrlich's specialisation.
 Ehrlich was named its founding director.

 In 1899 his institute moved to Frankfurt am Main and was renamed the Institute of Experimental Therapy (Institut für experimentelle Therapie).
 One of his important collaborators there was Max Neisser.
 In 1904, Ehrlich received a full position of honorary professor from the University of Göttingen.
 In 1906 Ehrlich became the director of the Georg Speyer House in Frankfurt, a private research foundation affiliated with his institute.
 Here he discovered in 1909 the first drug to be targeted against a specific pathogen: Salvarsan, a treatment for syphilis, which was at that time one of the most lethal and infectious diseases in Europe.
 In 1914, Ehrlich was awarded the Cameron Prize of the University of Edinburgh.
 Among the foreign guest scientists working with Ehrlich at his institute were two Nobel Prize winners, Henry Hallett Dale and Paul Karrer.
 The institute was renamed Paul Ehrlich Institute in Ehrlich's honour in 1947.

-In 1914, Ehrlich signed the Manifesto of the Ninety-Three which was a defense of Germany's World War I politics and militarism.
-On 17 August 1915 Ehrlich suffered a heart attack and died on 20 August in Bad Homburg vor der Höhe.
-Wilhelm II the German emperor, wrote in a telegram of condolence, "I, along with the entire civilized world, mourn the death of this meritorious researcher for his great service to medical science and suffering humanity; his life’s work ensures undying fame and the gratitude of both his contemporaries and posterity".
+In 1914, Ehrlich signed the Manifesto of the Ninety-Three which was a defence of Germany's World War I politics and militarism.
+On 17 August 1915 Ehrlich suffered a heart attack and died on 20 August in the Hessian town of Bad Homburg.
+Wilhelm II the German emperor, wrote in a telegram of condolence, "I, along with the entire civilized world, mourn the death of this meritorious researcher for his great service to medical science and suffering humanity; his life's work ensures undying fame and the gratitude of both his contemporaries and posterity".

-Paul Ehrlich was buried at the Old Jewish Cemetery, Frankfurt (Block 114 N).
+Ehrlich was buried at the Old Jewish Cemetery in Frankfurt (Block 114 N).